Sleep-No-More/SNMenu/README.md

-# CPMenu - Circular Menu for Wayland
+# SNMenu - Circular Menu for Wayland

 A modern circular menu for Wayland desktop environments.
 Built in Rust with GTK3 and Cairo.
 Use it as a power menu, application launcher (replacing rofi/dmenu), or any general-purpose command launcher.